smartscanapp/smartscan-android/README.md

 ## Key Features

-All processing is handled entirely on-device, ensuring privacy, speed, and offline functionality.
+All processing is handled on-device, ensuring privacy and offline functionality, with optional cloud processing for generating image descriptions.

 ### Search:
 * Search images and videos